IBM/ibm-spectrum-scale-daaa/core/python/README.md

 '/gpfs/ess3000_4M/a2d2_arc/camera_lidar_semantic/20180810_142822/camera/cam_front_center/20180810142822_camera_frontcenter_000025399.png']
 ```

 **searchDiscover**
 Queries the IBM Spectrum Discover REST interface with given tags.

 The last provided query is stored, so that a 2nd query with the same tags can be called without providing the details again.

-The query results is stored in an array and can be requested with the `getFileLists` function.
+The query results are stored in an array and can be requested with the `getFileLists` function.

 The `action` argument (`prefetch` or `evict`) is needed to decide on Tape archive / migration actions.

 The `arconly` argument (`True` or `False`) is optional.
 When set to `True`, it triggers only Tape archive / migration file list updates.
 The earlier generated AFM cache / evict lists will not be changed.

 **recallArchive**
 Recalls the provided files from Tape via IBM Spectrum Archive if needed.

 The file list is generated `/tmp/<unique_id>_recall.txt` and is copied to the Archive server and a recall is triggered.

 **cacheDataIn**
 Calls the `afmExec.sh` script on the IBM Spectrum Scale client node.
 It triggers the Active File Management feature to prefetch the data.

 The file list is generated `/tmp/<unique_id>_prefetch_<type>.txt` and is copied to the Scale client node and a prefetch is triggered.

 **runAnalytics**
 Placeholder, run any of your analytic code here.

 **evictDataOut**
 Calls the `afmExec.sh` script on the IBM Spectrum Scale client node.
 It triggers the Active File Management feature to evict the data.

 The file list is generated `/tmp/<unique_id>_evict_<type>.txt` and is copied to the Scale client node and an evict is triggered.

 **migrateArchive**
 Migrates the provided files to Tape via IBM Spectrum Archive if needed.

 The file list is generated `/tmp/<unique_id>_migrate.txt` and is copied to the Archive server and a migrate is triggered.

 **cleanup**
 Removes all temporary generated files.